 If that doesn’t convince you to visit Guadalajara, here’s a little secret:

 The second-largest city is also a perfect budget destination, and is much more friendly for your wallet than trendy Mexico City.
-You can easily find accommodations for $30 USD and lower for your stay in Guadalajara.
+You can easily find accommodations for $30 USD and lower for your stay.

 And the best part is that you can visit Guadalajara on this popular day trip from Sayulita